Marcello-Alfaro/Dark-Tweaked-/README.md

-## This a enhanced and tweaked version of the Dark+ Theme of visual Studio Code, enjoy!.
+## This is an enhanced and tweaked version of the Dark+ Theme of visual Studio Code, enjoy!.